Tennessee governor gives death row inmate temporary reprieve

 For 30 years, Payne “has been trying to run from what he did that day,” Weirich said in October.

-Payne’s attorneys have also said he should not be executed because he is intellectually disabled, and the U.S. Supreme Court has said that executing those with intellectual disabilities violates the U.S. Constitution.
+Payne‘s attorneys have also said he should not be executed because he is intellectually disabled, and the U.S. Supreme Court has said that executing those with intellectual disabilities violates the U.S. Constitution.

 State law does not have a way for people who were already convicted to reopen their cases and prove an intellectual disability.
 The Tennessee Black Caucus of State Legislators has vowed to change that, prefiling a bill earlier this week that would give Payne and others a chance to prove their disabilities in court.

+Lee was right in delaying the execution, said Kelley Henry, a lawyer for Payne.

+“Bringing witnesses into the prison is unsafe for them, the staff, and the prisoners,” Henry said in a statement, referencing the pandemic.
+“This additional time will give the Tennessee Legislature the opportunity to pass bi-partisan legislation to allow Mr. Payne’s and others’ claims of intellectual disability to be heard in court.”

 Reporter Adrian Sainz contributed to this story from Memphis, Tennessee.